Rockypocky77/ChancifySATPrep/sat6.md

 A) NO CHANGE
 B) has reviewed
 C) are reviewing
-D) were reviewing
+D) have been reviewing

 Data from recent surveys indicate growing support for renewable energy.

 A) NO CHANGE
 B) indicates
 C) are indicating
-D) have indicated
+D) have been indicating

 Whales exhibit complex behaviors.
 [5] humpback whales create intricate songs.